 In its PlayStation VR headset Sony has a distinct advantage over Oculus and HTC/Valve with their respective devices; it already has a vast user base with the equipment needed to run it.

 The other companies both require consumers to own beefy PC setups, which can cost many hundreds if not a thousand pounds to invest in.
-The PlayStation 4 is a fraction of that price and there are already 36 million units in households worldwide.
+The PlayStation 4 is a fraction of that price and there are already 40 million units in households worldwide.
 A prospective PlayStation Neo upgraded machine will no doubt add plenty more on top when that is announced and released.

 It will also boil down to price, we feel.